 - Barbecue sauce, Dijon-mayonnaise blend or ranch salad dressing

 - In a large bowl, combine the first eight ingredients.
 Shape mixture by tablespoonfuls into balls.
 Roll in cracker crumbs.
 Place on parchment paper-lined baking sheets.
 Cover and refrigerate for 2 hours or overnight.

 Combine butter and paprika; drizzle over croquettes.
-Bake at 375° for 18-20 minutes or until golden brown.
+Bake at 375° until golden brown, 18-20 minutes.
 Serve with dipping sauce of your choice.

 Freeze option: Prepare croquettes as directed, omitting chilling step.
 Transfer to waxed paper-lined baking sheets.
 Prepare butter mixture; drizzle over croquettes.
 Cover and freeze until firm.
 Transfer to resealable plastic freezer bags; return to freezer.
 To use, bake croquettes as directed, increasing time to 20-25 minutes.
 Serve with dipping sauce.
 Yield: about 5 dozen.

 Originally published as Bacon-Cheddar Potato Croquettes in Taste of Home Christmas Annual Annual 2013, p23